giorgioberardini1/kd-tree-and-pca/README.md

 A solution is to reduce the dataset dimension considering only the principal component, this is also known as *Principal Component Analysis* (PCA).

-The algorithm used to implement the PCA is the NIPALS algorithm.
+The PCA implementation follows NIPALS algorithm.

-In order to obtain an improvement in performance in terms of time, we used the following optimization techniques both in C  and  Assembly environment ([ILP](https://en.wikipedia.org/wiki/Instruction-level_parallelism) - [SIMD](https://en.wikipedia.org/wiki/SIMD)):
+In order to obtain time improvement, we applied the following optimization techniques both in C  and  Assembly environment ([ILP](https://en.wikipedia.org/wiki/Instruction-level_parallelism) - [SIMD](https://en.wikipedia.org/wiki/SIMD)):

 - Caching